CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/convert.md

 original pipeline (`prime-router/metadata/fhir_transforms/senders/original-pipeline-transforms.yml`).
 This is a good place to start to understand what kind of transforms a Sender may want performed on their messages.

+### Managing Sender Transforms

+Things to keep in mind when managing sender transforms

 > See [FHIR-to-FHIR Transformations](../design/design/transformations.md#fhir-to-fhir-transformations) for more
 > information regarding configuration of Sender Transforms.